Understand how credit cards work, what they cost and everything you need to know about choosing the right one for you.

 - Interest and interest-free days.
 Interest is the cost to borrow money using a credit card.
 Interest varies depending on whether you’re using your credit card for a purchase or cash advance.
 Pay your balance in full by the statement due date and you get up to a number of interest-free days on purchases in the next statement period.
 Up to 55 days is the typical interest-free period.

 - Balance transfers.
-A money-saving credit card feature, transfer your existing credit card debt to a new credit card and get a special interest rate on the balance transfer balance for a limited time.
+A money-saving credit card feature, transfer your existing credit card debt to a new credit card with a different provider and get a special interest rate on the balance transfer amount for a limited time.

 - Cash advances.
 Using your credit card to get cash from an ATM, for gambling purchases and paying some bills are cash advance transactions.
 Cash advances attract a cash advance fee.